IDI-Systems/acre2/docs/wiki/frameworks/vehicle-intercom.md

             class Intercom_1 {                             // Each entry defines a network
                 name = "intercom_1";                       // This is a unique identifier for the network displayName = "Crew intercom";             // Name of the intercom network displayed to the players
                 // Seats with stations configured that have intercom acces.
-In this case, units in commander, driver, gunner and turret (excluding FFV) have access to this intercom.
+In this case, units in commander, driver, gunner and turret (excluding FFV) have access to this intercom
-                // If left empty it has the same effect. allowedPositions[] = {"crew"};
+                // If left empty it has the same effect allowedPositions[] = {"crew"};
                 // In this case the commander turret does not have access to crew intercom (unit is "turned out").
-This can be useful for historical vehicles. disabledPositions[] = {{"Turret", {0,0}}};
+This can be useful for historical vehicles disabledPositions[] = {{"Turret", {0,0}}};
-                // Despite not having regular access to the network, units in cargo positions can have limited connections to communicate with the crew. limitedPositions[] = {{"cargo", "all"}};
+                // Despite not having regular access to the network, units in cargo positions can have limited connections to communicate with the crew limitedPositions[] = {{"cargo", "all"}};
-                // This is the number of simultaneous connections that units defined in the previous array can have. numLimitedPositions = 1;
+                // This is the number of simultaneous connections that units defined in the previous array can have numLimitedPositions = 1;
-                // The intercom initial configuration is enabled upon entering a vehicle. connectedByDefault = 1;
+                // The intercom initial configuration is enabled upon entering a vehicle connectedByDefault = 1;
             };
             class Intercom_2: Intercom_1 {